feli0x/workspace-code-snippets/README.md

 Create workspace code snippets and share them with your colleagues.

-Hit CMD+P and type: Create workspace code snippet.
+Hit cmd+shit+p and type: Create workspace code snippet.

 The snippets are saved in .vscode/workspace.code-snippets